rekha-balan/azure-docs-test2-pr.nl-NL/articles/active-directory/connect/active-directory-aadconnect-troubleshoot-sync-errors.md

 * A mail enabled security group is created in Office 365.
 Admin adds a new user or contact in on premises AD (that's not synchronized to Azure AD yet) with the same value for the ProxyAddresses attribute as that of the Office 365 group.

 #### <a name="example-case"></a>Example case
 1. Admin creates a new mail enabled security group in Office 365 for the Tax department and provides an email address as tax@contoso.com.
-This assigns the ProxyAddresses attribute for this group with the value of **smtp:tax@contoso.com**
+This group  is assigned the ProxyAddresses attribute value of **smtp: tax@contoso.com**
-2. A new user joins Contoso.com and an account is created for the user on premises with the proxyAddress as **smtp:tax@contoso.com**
+2. A new user joins Contoso.com and an account is created for the user on premises with the proxyAddress as **smtp: tax@contoso.com**
 3. When Azure AD Connect will sync the new user account, it will get the "ObjectTypeMismatch" error.

 #### <a name="how-to-fix-objecttypemismatch-error"></a>How to fix ObjectTypeMismatch error